harman-pm2/oci-token-exchange-action/CONTRIBUTING.md

 ## Build, Test and Versioning

-This project uses a modern, automated build and release system powered by TypeScript, Jest, and [semantic-release](https://github.com/semantic-release/semantic-release).
+This project uses an automated build and release system powered by TypeScript, Jest, and [semantic-release](https://github.com/semantic-release/semantic-release).

 ### Build & Test